hanszt/maven-test-project/design-patterns-examples/README.md

 # Design pattern examples
 A project to become familiar with all the different design patterns in Java.

-For each dessign pattern category, I have chosen a different source.
+For each design pattern category, I have chosen a different source.
 (See sources for the ones I used).

 ---
 ## Patterns